mhmeadows63/debug-repl/README.md

   * `norepl` is falsy (or absent)
   * STDIN is a TTY
   * STDOUT is a TTY
-  * the supplied module has no parent module (i.e. the application main module)
+  * the supplied module is the process.mainModule

 The `debug.shutdown` attribute is an dictionary-object to which functions can be added by name.
 Application shutdown is triggered by any one of the following: